 According to the British Association of Cosmetic Nurses (BACN) there are over 4000 aesthetic nurses in the UK.
 The cosmetic industry continues to grow rapidly and is set to be worth well over £900 million by 2019 in the UK alone.
 With numerous benefits, including monetary reward and greater professional flexibility, it’s no wonder that many nurses in the UK are considering entering aesthetic medicine.

-In fact, compared to doctors, dentists, and clinics combined, aesthetic nurses perform the majority of Botox® and dermal filler treatments in the UK in the UK.
+In fact, compared to doctors, dentists, and clinics combined, aesthetic nurses perform the majority of Botox® and dermal filler treatments in the UK

 Based on the projected growth of the cosmetic industry and continuing economical pressures within the healthcare sector, there couldn’t be a better time to begin a career in aesthetic medicine.
 But how do you become an aesthetic nurse in the UK?
 It’s probably easier than you think… Here it is, in 7 simple steps.